Carla Walker Act

 No legislative action in over 90 days.

 The Carla Walker Act has been approved by the Senate Judiciary Committee and is now waiting for a vote by the full Senate.
 It is currently listed on the Senate calendar for future consideration.
-Although the bill has moved through the committee process, it is currently stalled and has no further action scheduled at this time.
+Although the bill has moved through the committee process, it is not currently scheduled for a floor vote.

 Legislative Progress